Downingtown, Pennsylvania

 Downingtown is a borough in Chester County, Pennsylvania, United States, 33 mi west of Philadelphia.
-As of the 2020 census it had a population of 7,898.
-Downingtown was settled by European colonists in the early 18th century and has a number of historic buildings and structures.
+As of the 2020 census, it had a population of 7,898.
+Downingtown was settled by European colonists in 1716 and has a number of historic buildings and structures.

 History

-The town was originally named Milltown due to its number of mills along the East Branch Brandywine Creek, the first of which was founded by Daniel Butter.
+The borough was originally named Milltown due to its number of mills along the East Branch Brandywine Creek, the first of which was founded by Daniel Butter.
 The Butter family also had paper mills in the area, and Frederick Bicking from Winterburg, Germany, was the patriarch of the Bicking paper families.
 Around the time of the American Revolution, Milltown became more commonly known as Downingtown after the prominent businessman Thomas Downing, a Quaker immigrant in 1717 from Bradninch, Devon, England, who owned a number of those mills.
-The town was officially named Downingtown in 1812.
+The burough was officially named Downingtown in 1812.

-The town is located along the Lincoln Highway (now part of U.S. Route 30) which runs from the East Coast to the West Coast.
+The borough is located along the Lincoln Highway (now part of U.S. Route 30), which runs from the East Coast to the West Coast.
 It was an early westward road in the wagon days as the Philadelphia and Lancaster Turnpike.
-The Lincoln Highway was the first paved road to cross the nation from the Atlantic to the Pacific.
+The Lincoln Highway was the first paved road to cross the nation from the Atlantic to the Pacific Ocean.
 Construction of the Pennsylvania Turnpike started in the early 1940s and was completed in the early 1950s; it runs north of US 30, bypassing Downingtown.

 Circa 1700, early English settlers built what has become known as the Downingtown Log House.
 In 1713, owner Joseph Hickman sold the 1 1/2-story, 21-foot, 9-inch × 25-foot structure to Thomas and Mary Moore.
 Thomas Moore moved from the Log House in 1729 and died in 1738.

 Thomas Downing acquired the Log House in 1739.
 It remained in the Downing family until 1940, when Thomas W. Downing died and left it to the borough of Downingtown.
 The borough did some restoration work to the Downingtown Log House in 1947.
 It served as the home to the Downingtown Chamber of Commerce from 1950 until 1988.
 But the Log House was deteriorating as Route 30 had been built close to it.
 Located 18 in below street level, the house suffered water damage due to runoff from Route 30 and vibration from traffic weakened the structure.

-From 1988 until 1990 the Downingtown Historical Society relocated the house and did an extensive restoration with money raised for the project.
+From 1988 until 1990, the Downingtown Historical Society relocated the house and did an extensive restoration with money raised for the project.
 It now sits approximately 70 ft west of its original location, 22 ft from the Route 30 sidewalk, and slightly above street level.